 The Child Trends News Service project consists of: 1) news reports produced by Positive Parenting, a syndicated newsfeed for commercial news media; 2) research projects with TV news audiences and parents; and 3) an interdisciplinary collaborative of advisory panel members, partners, and experts.

-COVID-19 presents challenges for parents.
+COVID-19 presents challenges for parents and educators.
 We are responding with research-informed TV news stories.